Mizar01/shine/README.md

-TODO : see what viewport can do for the game.
+Possible names for the game

+Impulse